top of page

 The city of Hyderabad is flooded with carts selling fresh green chickpeas during the month of January.
 This seasonal crop is in high demand.
-100’s of these carts roam the city selling these chickpeas, on the branch, picked in small bags or cleaned.
+100’s of these carts roam the city selling these chickpeas on the branch, picked in small bags or cleaned.
 They are almost a nuisance, not because they do anything wrong, but because the car in front of you suddenly decides they want to buy some and brakes urgently to start haggling.
 In the US, these are available in the frozen section all year round, with no road hazards or drama.
 This is a recipe that I cook every year and sometimes repeat more than once.
-I usually cook a recipe only once a year, it gives me an opportunity to try something new continuously.
-I first tried this recipe about 10 years ago and it has stayed on my menu ever since.
+I usually cook a recipe only once a year; it allows me to try something new continuously.
+I first tried this recipe about 10 years ago, and it has stayed on my menu ever since.

 These kebabs come together quite easily.
 They are wonderfully flavoured, the spices hit the right notes and are balanced by the herb in the fresh chickpeas.
 I have served these during quite a few barbecues, and am always surprised to see die-hard meat eaters devour these with gusto.
 Yes, they are that good!
 I serve these with with Cilantro-yogurt chutney.and some bread like naan or parathas on the side.